sjmoran/deeplpf-image-enhancement/README.md

 #### Inference

-The directory _pretrained_models_ contains 3 DeepLPF pre-trained models on the Adobe5K_DPE dataset.
-The model with the highest validation dataset PSNR is:
+The directory _pretrained_models_ contains three DeepLPF pre-trained models on the Adobe5K_DPE dataset.
+The model with the highest validation dataset PSNR is at epoch 74:

 * deeplpf_validpsnr_24.19937744358101_validloss_0.0309175793081522_testpsnr_24.521476595705398_testloss_0.029493404552340508_epoch_74_model.pt